longhornyash/shl-audio-grammar-scoring/README.md

 ```

 ## Usage
-Run `shl-audio-scoring-solution.ipynb` on Kaggle with the competition dataset attached, or locally with the dataset in the expected directory structure.
+Run `yashaswi-shl-audio-scoring-solution.ipynb` on Kaggle with the competition dataset attached, or locally with the dataset in the expected directory structure.